-The See You in Iran Hostel, which was rated the "Top Choice Hostel in Tehran" by Lonely Planet, is the accommodation for cultural exchange.
+The See You in Iran Hostel, which was rated the "Top Choice Hostel in Tehran" by Lonely Planet, is the accommodation for cultural exchange and cultural events.
 Our hostel in Tehran features eight private rooms, two dorm rooms, an event-based cafe, a spacious outdoor garden and is run by a multilingual team.Check Accommodation & More

 Kojeen Café - کافه کوژین

-Kojeen cafe in Tehran is both a living room for travelers a place, for hosting public cultural events and a physical space for Iranians and foreigners to interact through information and experience-sharing.
+Kojeen cafe in Tehran is both a accommodation for travelers, a place for hosting public cultural events and a community for Iranians and foreigners to interact through information and experience-sharing.
 At our cafe guests can enjoy a variety of coffees and traditional Iranian beverages while...See The Cafe & More

 Hostel in Tehran

 See You in Iran Tehran Hostel is in the Iranshahr neighborhood at the heart of Tehran’s pulsing artistic center.
 The hostel’s area includes the Iranian Artists’ Forum which is home to numerous cultural events and gatherings, the Museum of Contemporary Art and numerous private art galleries.
 It neighbors political and intellectual attractions like the Former U.S. Embassy, the University of Tehran, and Enghelab Square’s famous book bazaars.
 Located in the center of Tehran, the hostel is also 30 minutes away from most major historical sites, such as Golestan Palace, the Grand Bazaar, the National Museum of Iran, etc. Our hostel in Tehran provides travelers with a unique cultural experience.
 Refer to our “Contact Us” page for our address and transportation information.